Still-not-found/Jitsi/README.md

 ### 9. Start a Meeting
 Navigate to https://jitsi.example.com in your favorite web browser to access your Jitsi Meet Video conferencing service.

+Note: here "jitsi.example.com" is a dummy domain instead of this you should use your own domain.